Larry DeVries / Chair

 Leanne is the President and CEO of Good to Great Engineering and Technical Services; and Founder and CEO of The Wheeler Advisory Group.
 In both roles, she brokers collaborative initiatives with the Department of Defense, Defense Contractors, Nonprofit Organizations and Local Government, to solve real world problems through win – win solution sets.
 A Veteran of the US Air Force,she holds an Associate Degree in Applied Science in Electronic Systems Engineering Technology, a Bachelor of Science Degree in Computer Information Systems (Regis University 2000) and will complete a Master of Science in Computer Information Systems in December 2017 (Regis University).
 She resides in Aurora, Colorado and enjoys community involvement, higher learning, professional and leisure reading, fine dining, ballroom dance, international travel, a variety of athletics and quality time with a host of nieces, nephews, and Godchildren.

-Earscell is a Peer Mentor for the Housing First Team at The Colorado Coalition for the Homeless.
+Earscell is a Peer Mentor and Case Manager for the Housing First Team at The Colorado Coalition for the Homeless.
 He works directly with individuals who are experiencing homelessness guiding and supporting them in gaining housing, jobs, sobriety and community.
 He also works at the Clubhouse in the CCH Stout St Location leading groups working on their recovery.
 Earscell readily shares his own life’s experiences to understand and connect with the individuals that he works with.
 Earscell is a strong advocate for employment as a cornerstone to stability in housing and health.

 Mary A. Putman is the Founder and Executive Director of The Reciprocity Collective.

 Mary found her place in the world of Social Justice in 2011 when she opened the Social Enterprise Pizza Fusion for the Colorado Coalition for the Homeless.
 With over 35 years in the hospitality business as an Executive Chef, General Manager, Operations and Creative Consultant, Event Planner and Estate Manager, to develop and direct the program and business operation challenged Mary to utilize every aspect of her experience, intuition, creativity, intelligence, humility, energy and heart.
 After four years in operation the program successfully advanced over 100 formerly unhoused individuals to sustainable employment.
 The practice of Servant Leadership inspired Mary to carry forth the experience of Pizza Fusion to found The Reciprocity Collective.
-She also volunteers at The Gathering Place, for the Close To Home Campaign and Aurora@Home.